-The Organisational Development Division will in liaison with Headteachers maintain a list of school based staff who have expressed an interest in potential redundancy to facilitate crossmatch for staff identified as "at risk".
+Organisational Development will in liaison with Headteachers maintain a list of school based staff who have expressed an interest in potential redundancy to facilitate crossmatch for staff identified as "at risk".
 The list will be referred to in all compulsory redundancy situations.

-9. Formal Notification of Redundancy
+10. Formal Notification of Redundancy

-In accordance with this policy, and following a period of consultation notification of redundancy will be given, providing employees with appropriate notice of their employment being terminated.
+In accordance with this policy and following a period of consultation, notification of redundancy will be given, providing employees with appropriate notice of their employment being terminated.

 The notice period will be an individual's contractual or statutory notice period, whichever is greater.
 Wherever possible notice should be worked and not paid in lieu.
-In those exceptional circumstances where full notice is not worked the balance will be paid in lieu except when a termination date is mutually agreed prior to the contractual date.
+In those exceptional circumstances where full notice is not worked the balance will be paid in lieu, except when a termination date is mutually agreed prior to the contractual date.
 Then any balance in lieu is not applicable.

-Continuous Service Statutory Notice 1 month but less than 2 years 1 week aff 2 years but less than 12 years 1 week of each year of continuous employment All staff 12 years or more Not less than 12 weeks (unless the contract provides for a greater period) 2 months Notice in Autumn and Spring Terms Teachers Subject to contract under 3 months during the Summer Term Tea continuous service Notice to be given no later than 31 st October, 28 th February and 31 st May to take effect at the end of the specified period.
-S 3 months notice in Autumn and Spring Terms Headteachers Subject to contract under 4 months during the Summer Term Headte continuous service Notice to be given no later than 30 th September, 31 st January and 30 th April to take effect at the end of the specified period.
+Continuous Service Statutory Notice 1 month but less than 2 years 1 week All staff 2 years but less than 1 week of each year of continuous employment All 12 years Not less than 12 weeks 12 years or more (unless the contract provides for a greater period) 2 months notice in Autumn and Spring Terms Teachers Subject to contract under continuous 3 months during the Summer Term Теа service Notice to be given no later than 31 October, 28 February and 31 May to take effect at the end of the specified period.
+S 3 months notice in Autumn and Spring Terms Headteachers Subject to contract under continuous 4 months during the Summer Term Headt service Notice to be given no later than 30 September, 31 January and 30 April to take effect at the end of the specified period